-Slovakia mulls lockdown amid record surge of infections
+Slovakia approves 2-week nationwide lockdown infection surge

-BRATISLAVA, Slovakia (AP) — Slovakia set another record for coronavirus infections as the government on Wednesday was discussing whether to impose a national lockdown to tame the surge.
+BRATISLAVA, Slovakia (AP) — Slovakia’s government on Wednesday approved a two-week national lockdown amid a record surge of coronavirus infections.

+Prime Minister Eduard Heger said the measures that take effect Friday will target all — both unvaccinated and vaccinated.

+Under the lockdown, people can leave their homes only for some specific reasons.
+These include buying essential goods, traveling to work and school or to get vaccinated.

 The Health Ministry said daily infections surpassed 10,000 for the first time, with 10,315 testing positive on Tuesday.
 That’s over 1,000 more than the previous record registered Friday.